-Ciena doesn't limit itself to just one color of the spectrum.
+Ciena takes a thousand points of light and puts them in motion at the same time.
 The company makes transport and switching equipment that increases the capacity of long-distance fiber-optic networks by transmitting multiple light signals simultaneously over the same circuit.
 It also sells optical transport systems for metro and enterprise wide-area networks, as well as broadband access products that enable communications companies to deliver Internet protocol (IP) services, such as VoIP, IP video, and DSL.
 Ciena serves telecommunications service providers, cable companies, large enterprises, and government entities.

-Ciena's converged packet optical products represent more than half of its total revenue each year thanks to its top products 6500 Packet-Optical Platform, the 4200 Advanced Services Platform, the 6100 Multiservice Optical Platform, the 5100/5200 Advanced Services Platform, and Common Photonic Layer products.
+Ciena's converged packet optical products represent almost two thirds of its total revenue thanks to its products including the 6500 Packet-Optical Platform, the 5430 Reconfigurable Switching System, the line of CoreDirector Multiservice Optical Switches, and embedded operating system software.
 This segment includes products used by network operators to increase network capacity and the speed of high-bandwidth services.

 The software and services segment, about 20% of sales, offers maintenance support, installation, deployment, and consulting services.
 Software and services includes Ciena One, the On-Center Network & Service Management Suite, and the OMEA and Preside platforms.

 Packet networking solutions, another 11% of sales, supplies the 3000 and 5000 families of service delivery switches, service aggregation switches, and legacy metro Ethernet and broadband products.
 Products in this segment support wireless backhaul infrastructures and business data services.
 The segment also includes the 8700 Packetwave Platform and the Ethernet packet configuration for the 5410 Service Aggregation Switch.

 Ciena has operations in North America, the Caribbean and Latin America, Europe, the Middle East, Africa, and the Asia/Pacific.
-Most of its sales, however, come from the US.
+About 58% of its sales come from the US.

 It doesn't build its own products but uses contract manufacturers with plants located in Canada, Mexico, Thailand, and the US.